 How would the ideal smart port ecosystem look like?

-Informed and capable of making any decision that doesn’t negatively affect any other member of port community.
-As an example, implementation of a Port Community System to allow port community members view the statutes of various operations should be viewed as “business as usual”.
+Kris Kosmala: Informed and capable of making any decision that doesn’t negatively affect any other member of the port community.
+As an example, the implementation of a Port Community System to allow port community members to view the statutes of various operations should be viewed as “business as usual”.
 A smart port builds and implements a decision-making layer on top of the PCS data that proactively advises relevant community members on what is the best action they should take, whether it regards a vessel, 3rd party vessel-related services, cargo, or cargo-related services.
-While all this is happening, ideal smart port is aware in real-time of the impact it is creating on the environment in which it operates, irrespective whether we are talking about the waters or the land.
-It monitors itself; it can answer for any of its actions, and uses gathered data on automatically improving itself in reducing the impact it has on a place in which it operates
+While all this is happening, an ideal smart port is aware in real-time of the impact it is creating on the environment in which it operates, irrespective whether we are talking about the waters or the land.
+It monitors itself; it can answer for any of its actions and uses gathered data on automatically improving itself in reducing the impact it has on a place in which it operates

-Lack of understanding of what it takes, how much it costs, and how long it takes before seeing benefits from their investments.
+Kris Kosmala: Lack of understanding of what it takes, how much it costs, and how long it takes before seeing benefits from their investments.
 Sometimes, priority is given to narrow vision urged on by a provider of particular technology or service.
-Unlike large enterprises which have at their disposal a team consisting of business architect, information architect and technology architect, ports often rely on simpler and flatter organizations, leaving a lot of thinking to the technology vendors selling to them.
-When implementation of those technologies takes longer than estimated or costs more than believed, those skeletal ports technology teams tend to reduce the scope to “minimum valuable project”, where that “minimum” creates so little value, that its importance to the whole ecosystem diminishes to no importance at all.
+Unlike large enterprises which have at their disposal a team consisting of a business architect, information architect and technology architect, ports often rely on simpler and flatter organizations, leaving a lot of thinking to the technology vendors selling to them.
+When the implementation of those technologies takes longer than estimated or costs more than believed, those skeletal ports technology teams tend to reduce the scope to “minimum valuable project”, where that “minimum” creates so little value, that its importance to the whole ecosystem diminishes to no importance at all.

 Who benefits from smart ports the most?

-This is a very interesting question and one that makes many port investments in “smart” solutions difficult to justify.
+Kris Kosmala: This is a very interesting question and one that makes many port investments in “smart” solutions difficult to justify.
 The following image represents major areas of implementations that are considered smart.
 The blue boxes below the areas indicate major beneficiaries of port’s decisions and they illustrate the issue of gains from port’s “smart” investments accruing to parties other than the port itself.